oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 2. Oracle Weblogic Administration Server Container
 3. Oracle Weblogic Managed Server Container (Oracle SOA Server or Oracle Service Bus Server)

 The containers will be connected using a Docker User Defined network.

+## Get Started

+To run an Oracle SOA Suite domain deployment, you will need the Oracle SOA Suite image and an Oracle Database to run RCU and create the SOA domain schemas.
+Follow the steps below:

 ## Create a User Defined network